gefaustina/hello-world/README.md

-I am hardworking because I juggled and excelled between school, work and Church activities all at the same time. so,
+I am hardworking because I juggled and excelled between school, work and Church activities all at the same time.
+So,
 I can work under pressure and still deliver quality.
-I am creative because as some from a non luxurious background, I always try to be innovative and come up with ideas that will help me achieve certain milestones in my career.
+I am creative because as someone from a non luxurious background, I always try to be innovative and come up with ideas that will help me achieve certain milestones in my career.
 I am willing,
 because I still don't know everything.